victoruribehdz/programing-2/Markdowns/Review1.md

 ### Structures
  * Struct: is the form to declare a structure that would be used in the principal code.
- * : to access to the structure.
+ * nameStructure.VariableWithinStruct: to access to the structure.

 ### Operators
  * &&: and
  * ||: or